hhvm/user-documentation/guides/hack/03-types/67-nullable-types.md

 each represented by an instance of some user-defined type `Date`.
 To allow for such information to be unknown/not available, we could use the nullable type `?Date`.

 A variable of type `mixed` can represent the values of any other type, including any nullable type, which makes `mixed` a nullable type.
-(However, there is no such type `?mixed`.)
+To represent a value of any type except `null`, you can use `nonnull`. `mixed` is therefore the same as `?nonnull`, and there is no such type as `?mixed`.

 Note that `?void` is *not* permitted.